- Molecular Man

 “Could I go to the bathroom, please?” the Beatle jokes in response.

 “What the Hell?”
 Littleton exclaims, befuddled but amused.

 “I’m joking of course, Captain.
-Trying to lighten up the mood around here.
+Just trying to lighten up the mood around here.
 You people take everything so seriously.
 You can all relax, my friends.
 Take a nap for the next two days.
 I can take it from here.
-Everything will be fine, seriously” the Beatle replies.
+Everything will be fine, seriously,” the Beatle replies.

 “It’s just a precaution, Beatle.
 No slight intended,” co-pilot Brittlebar says.

 “None taken,” the Beatle replies.